Ethereal Wake

 As the startup code is often written in assembly, newlib provides the functions __libc_init_array and __libc_fini_array to run through the ELF initializers.
 Unlike the FreeBSD example, no allowances are made for dynamic linking and __libc_init_array will not register the global destructor with atexit.
 If either are required for your application, you need to address it yourself.

 The C++ finalizer implementation, __cxa_atexit is integrated with atexit as is the case with most modern systems.
 It tries to play tricks with weak symbols to prevent normal C++ code from pulling in the framework unless it’s explicitly referenced using atexit.
-In practice, I’ve found this to be rather unsuccessful.
+In practice, I’ve found this to be rather unpredictable.

 It is suggested you provide your own stubs unless you require proper termination handling: